-A new survey profiling how American adults access, use and feel about health-related information finds that most Americans who regularly seek health information are concerned about incorrect or misleading medical information on social media, and few have found health information on social media to be accurate.
+A survey profiling how American adults access, use and feel about health-related information finds that most Americans who regularly seek health information are concerned about incorrect or misleading medical information on social media, and few have found health information on social media to be accurate.

 These findings are consistent across generations.
 The survey, The Great American Search for Healthcare Information, was conducted among 1,700 Americans 18 years of age and older.
 It was commissioned by global communications and marketing services firm Weber Shandwick in partnership with KRC Research.